-The Force Commander needs accurate and timely information to operate, in order to guarantee that the soldiers will have access to information they need.
-The C2S system thus is a major tool to support Joint Force Commanders allowing gathering, transport, process and dissemination of information (Shalikashvili, 1995).
+The Force Commanders needs accurate and timely information to operate, guaranteeing that the soldiers will have access to information they need.
+The C2S system is a major tool to support Joint Force Commanders allowing gathering, transport, process and dissemination of information (Shalikashvili, 1995).

 To ensure the continuous and uninterrupted flow and processing of information, joint combatants should have C2S that are interoperable, flexible, agile, mobile, disciplined, survival and sustainable (Shalikashvili, 1995).
-There are more principles then those listed above.
-Other relevant principles must be encompassed or applied when appropriate.
+There are more principles then these listed above.
+Other relevant principles are encompassed or applied when appropriate.
 They are: integration, ease of maintenance, mobility, modularity, planning, prioritization procedures, readiness, responsibility, agility, simplicity and capacity (Blair, 1996).

-Joint and multinational operations are complex and are comprised of various military organizations operating as a Force.
+Joint and multinational operations are complex and gather various military organizations operating as a Force.
 Multinational forces may have differences in C2S, language, terminology, doctrine and standards of operation that may cause confusion.
 The confusion increases the demand for information and also the level of uncertainty.
 The lower the level of the interface between various commands, the greater will be the uncertainty as well the demand for systems of C2S.
-The Joint Force Commander must ensure that great care is taken in structuring the multinational force before operations, to avoid unnecessary confusion within friendly forces.
+The Joint Force Commander must ensure that great care is taken in structuring multinational force before operations to avoid unnecessary confusion within friendly forces.